 British/Canadian violinist, Freya Creech, combines a busy and varied performance schedule as a soloist, chamber musician and collaborative artist.
 She regularly performs in venues across the UK, which have included appearances at Royal Festival Hall, Cadogan Hall and Queen Elizabeth Hall, as well as throughout Europe, in such concert halls as the Festspielhaus (Salzburg), Herculessaal (Munich), Sendesaal (Bremen) and Brucknerhaus (Linz).
 She has appeared as a concerto soloist on a number of occasions, and has given many performances at the Edinburgh Fringe, Aldeburgh, Brighton Fringe and Salzburg Kammermusik Festivals.
 Freya has also held several orchestral positions, including with the Salzburg Philharmonie and the European Union Youth Orchestra, and has played in a wide range of chamber ensembles, most notably as second violinist of the Rose Quartet.

-In early 2018, Freya embarked on a self-realised creative project, aiming to shed light on the wonderful music and fascinating life of the European/Canadian composer, Sonia Eckhardt-Gramatté.
-Freya created an innovative concert performance that featured the beautiful 10 Caprices for Solo Violin by this composer (the first performance ever to include all 10 Caprices!) and performed them in front of a backdrop of a visual slideshow that journeyed through Sonia’s life.
-Freya also recorded the Caprices and is excited for the imminent release of the album – Freya’s first album, and the first recording of this music to be produced in 20 years.
-Please visit the E-Gré Project section of this website to learn more about this project and all of the wonderful, unexpected and interesting questions it raised.
+In early 2018, Freya embarked on a self-realised creative project which celebrated the wonderful music and fascinating life of the European/Canadian composer, Sonia Eckhardt-Gramatté.
+Freya created an innovative concert performance that featured the beautiful 10 Caprices for Solo Violin by this composer (the first performance ever to include all 10 Caprices!) and performed them in front of a backdrop of a visual slideshow that journeyed through Sonia’s life while at a Residency at The Banff Centre, Canada.
+Freya also recorded the Caprices at Banff and is thrilled that the album is now available on CD, Spotify and most other online music-sharing platforms.
+This is Freya’s first album, and the first recording of this music to be produced in 20 years!
+Please visit the E-Gré Project section of this website to learn more about this project and all of the important, unexpected and interesting questions it raised.

 Freya grew up on the Wild Atlantic Way, in the West of Ireland, where she learnt the violin with her mother.
 After moving to the UK at the age of ten, she entered the Junior Department of the Royal Academy of Music where she studied the violin with Igor Petrushevski.
 During this time, Freya attended the Purcell specialist music school, where she held a full music scholarship from the UK Government.
 In 2009 Freya continued to pursue her studies with Igor Petrushevski as an undergraduate student at the Royal Academy of Music, London, where she was awarded the ‘Sir Elton John Scholarship’.
 Freya completed her Bachelor of Arts degree with a distinction in 2014, as a student at the Mozarteum, Salzburg, studying with Professor Klara Flieder.
-She then went on to study in the prestigious Masters’ degree programme in Kammermusik with the Lazarus String Quartet at the Hochschule für Musik, Hannover.
-In 2018, Freya was awarded a distinction for her solo Masters’ degree at the Mozarteum, where she furthered her studies with Professor Flieder.
+She then went on to study in the prestigious Masters’ degree programme in Kammermusik as first violinist of the Lazarus String Quartet at the Hochschule für Musik, Hannover.
+In 2018, Freya was awarded a distinction for her solo Masters’ degree at the Mozarteum, where she furthered her studies with Professor Flieder – the most important mentor in Freya’s life thus far.

 In addition to her violin activities, Freya is also an enthusiastic viola player, an instrument for which she also has a great affinity and real love.
 She has performed some wonderful chamber music works on the viola, including Debussy’s Trio for Flute, Harp and Viola, and will always be ready to say ‘yes’ when asked to sight-read any chamber music on viola!
 Freya’s other interests include a deep love of art (she is often to be found enjoying an afternoon at an exhibition) as well as opera, cinema, reading and food (cooking, but mostly eating!).
 Freya also has a huge passion for writing, and has developed a large international readership of her blog, Freya’s Nook, which you can visit on this site.